h1karo/sharecontrol/README.md

 3. Start up (or fully restart) server.
 4. Configure the plugin via `/plugins/ShareControl/config.yaml` file (see section [Configuration](#configuration)).
 5. Run `/sc reload` in console or game.

+## Compiling

+We use [Maven](https://maven.apache.org/) to compile the plugin.
+Maven provides all required dependencies.

+Install them and run `mvn package`.
+In the `target` directory, you will get the compiled executable jar-file `ShareControl.jar`.